inrialearninglab/ai4t/docs/general-presentation/0-0-what-does-this-mooc-offer-us/0-0-1-what-is-in-this-course.md

 #### Each module is articulated in 3 steps:

 *   To Question Yourself: to move from preconceived ideas to questions on which to build understanding.
-*   To Experiment: to perform activity (on line or not) and see for yourself.
+*   To Experiment: to perform activity (on line or not) and see by yourself.
 *   To Discover: to understand how it works through the history of humans and their ideas.

-At the end of each module, directly on the FUN platform, **theoretical exercises (quizzes)** and **practical exercises (AI that can be played)** are offered to you to reinforce the knowledge and skills acquired.

 ### Videos and quizzes?